mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 }
 ```

-Since `year` is a dynamic part of the API movie paths, we add a year argument to
-the movie enum cases as well.
+Since `year` and `id` are dynamic route segments, we use parametered enum cases.

 ## Managing API context

 I use to have an API context that holds all API-specific information for the app,
-such as target environment and auth tokens.
-If you use a context singleton in an
+such as environment and auth tokens.
+If you use a singleton context, all context
-app, it is super easy to change its information and have it automatically affect
-all API-based services in the app.
+based services will automatically be affected when the context is modified.

 Let's create an `ApiContext` protocol, as well as a non-persisted implementation,
 in a new `Context` sub folder in the `Api` folder: